polterguy/polterguy.github.io/index.md

 Magic is 100% open source, and you can find its [GitHub repo here](http://github.com/polterguy/magic).
 If you don't want to mess with hosting yourself, you can check out our professional or enterprise hosting plans [here](https://ainiro.io).

+The video below is a guided tour of the most important components in Magic Cloud, demonstrated from its dashboard — a good place to start before diving into the rest of this documentation.

+{% include video id="RMG6OPb7GqA" provider="youtube" %}

 ## What can you use Magic for?

 Magic is a general purpose backend platform, but some things it is _particularly_ good at.
 Below are the most important use cases.